 When Carrington was 27 years old he was appointed commissioner of the Massachusetts Commission Against Discrimination.
 A year later he entered into practice and eventually became a partner with the law firm of Naples, Carrington, and Ruland.
 Carrington worked on the John F. Kennedy campaign for President in 1960 and from 1961 to 1971 served in the Peace Corps, eventually becoming the Peace Corps director of Africa.
 He then served as executive vice president of the Africa-American Institute from 1971 to 1979, and was also a member of Africare.
 In 1981 Carrington was named director of the Department of International Affairs at Howard University.
 He also taught at Marquette University in Wisconsin, Massachusetts Institute of Technology, and Washington College in Maryland.
 From 1990 to 1991 Carrington served as a consultant at the Joint Center for Political and Economic Studies.

-In 1993 President Clinton appointed him Ambassador to Nigeria, where Carrington went on to oppose the abuses of the nation’s President, Sani Abacha.
+In 1993 President Bill Clinton appointed Carrington Ambassador to Nigeria, where he became noted for publicly opposing the abuses of the nation’s President, Sani Abacha.
 From 1997 to 1998, and again in 1999, Carrington worked as a fellow of Harvard University’s W.E.B.
 DuBois Institute.
 He was also a MacArthur Fellow in 1998.
 In 2004 Carrington was named the first African American Warburg Professor of International Relations at Simmons College in Boston.

 In 1991 Carrington, along with Edwin Dorn, published, Africa in the Minds and Deeds of Black American Leaders.
 In 2010 Carrington wrote A Duty to Speak: Refusing to Remain Silent in a Time of Tyranny, a compilation of his speeches supporting democracy and human rights in Nigeria during the Abacha military dictatorship.